webgismd/api-specs/bcwms/wms-developer-guide.md

 https://www.opengeospatial.org/resource/products/byspec/?specid=107<br>
 https://en.wikipedia.org/wiki/Web_Map_Service

+## A Note on WHEN to use DataBC's OGC Web Map Sevices vs DataBC's OGC Web Feature Services
+When to use WMS: <br>
+1.)
+You want to create an image that is styled (fastest response) (ie. has predefined cartography)<br> 2.)
+You want to do Very simple Querying of data <br> <br> When to use WFS:<br>
+1.)
+You want to spatial on non-spatial query a dataset and retrieve the features geometry and attributes (using CQL Filters) 2.)
+You want to find the feature definition (feature’s property names and types with the WFS DescribeFeatureType request)

 ## Resource Overview
 DataBC's Web Map Services uses Geoserver (an Opensource project - http://geoserver.org/) to provide both WMS and WFS services.